me-sanyam/Mern-ecommerce-website/README.md

 # CHANGES TO BE MADE BEFORE RUNNING THE PROJECT

-1 => Make sure to add your cloudinary and stripe details in following directory...
+1 => Make sure to add your cloudinary and stripe details in following directory..."
+Backend\config\config.env "

-    " Backend\config\config.env "

     CLOUDINARY_CLOUD_NAME = 'YOUR CLOUDINARY CLOUD NAME'
     CLOUDINARY_API_KEY = 'YOUR CLOUDINARY API KEY'